 Our take on the situation?
 It might even be an interesting play for Pfizer, which could add these brands to its new portfolio of household brands from Wyeth and its predecessor company, A.H.
 Robins.
-Pfizer made a major mistake by getting rid of its consumer products business, which it had for generations with its own brands and its Leeming division, which made the iconic Hai Karate.
+Pfizer made a major mistake by getting rid of its consumer products business, which it had for generations with its own brands and its Leeming division, which made Hai Karate.

 Sara Lee’s brands and categories include:

 - Household: Air care, shoe care, insecticides and laundry care including the Ambi Pur, Kiwi, Pyrel, Vapona, Biotex and Neutral brands

 - Body Care: Bath & shower, deodorants, baby care, men’s toiletries and oral care including the Sanex, Duschdas, Radox, Zwitsal, Brylcreem, Prodent and Zendium (great Scandinavian toothpasted brand)

 Other Sara Lee brands include Ball Park, Douwe Egberts, Hillshire Farm, Jimmy Dean, Sara Lee and Senseo.

 note re above: Sold under ” Gloria Polishing Powder”

 Whenever I am in Norway I stock up on KIWI brand polishing powder.
 Seeing that KIWI is one of your brands, I am wondering if that highly effective product for use on copper,brass, and stainless steel is available here in the States under another name.